 We were probably a bit unconventional as rapids-shooters, since we once in a while left the canoe under a bridge somewhere next to a town and walked up the riverside to find a bar to have a Tom Collins.
 We hit on a nice bar in Pennsylvania once where I learned something interesting.
 They had all sorts of old wood signs and wall decorations with texts in somewhat old-fashioned German.
 Talking with the owner, I learned that the Pennsylvania Dutch are not Dutch at all, but deutsch.
 When they first came into the country, there had been a misunderstanding of the word deutsch.
 In fact when the word Dutch came into the English language there was already a misunderstanding.

 I had a most stunning experience (I can only speak for myself obviously) one late spring as we were on the Delaware river.
 We heard a lot of birds honking above our heads.
 All amazed we saw the progress of hundreds, no thousands of Canadian geese in huge V-formations in the sky above us.
 Since it was spring they were clearly returning to their haunts in Canada, which was not quite clear from the direction they seemed to be flying, more as if they were headed westward in their giant formations.
 I had never dreamed of seeing a thing like this and the awe I felt at the time has stayed with me.
-A miracle of nature, which organizes tour lives to perfection — if we would just let things take their natural turns and not do our own fighting against it from greed or excess ambition.
+A miracle of nature, which organizes lives to perfection — if we would just let things take their natural turns and not do our own fighting against nature from greed or excess ambition.
 End of lesson.